 Should you make the progressive bet?
 Sure, if you’re okay with throwing away your money.
 It’s only $1.
 Just don’t make the bet on every hand you play.

 Speaking of dubious bets, let’s talk about some of the mistakes players commonly make when playing Caribbean Stud.

-Common Mistakes Made In Caribbean Stud Poker
+Common Mistakes Made in Caribbean Stud Poker

 The first mistake is usually made by beginners.
 It so blatantly violates basic strategy that it’s a wonder people make it.
 But make it they do.

-Here it is: they fold with a low pair (e.g. two or threes).
+They fold with a low pair (e.g. two or threes).

 It’s understandable.
 There’s nothing exciting about holding a low pair.
 But it’s important to realize that the dealer will fail to qualify nearly half of the time.
 There’s a 56.32% chance the dealer will receive a Ace/King.
 There’s an even lower chance he’ll receive a pair or better.
 Remember, if the dealer fails to qualify, you’ll be paid even money on your ante.
 If he qualifies with an Ace/King and has nothing better, you’ll be paid on both your ante and raise.

 So the rule is, if you’re holding a pair, even a pair of twos, raise.